Click here for more information on promotional screen printing.

 Question: I am completely new to screen printing, does it require training?

 Answer: Our printers are designed for unskilled labor.
 Dedicated pieces of tooling minimize any troubleshooting that is typically required from other printers.
-Also, The purchase of a machine comes with a free day of training at our factory, machine manual and video tutorial.
+Also, The purchase of a screen printing machine comes with a free day of training at our factory, machine manual and video tutorial.

 Your machine will be shipped ready to print.
 We will provide an instructional video of the machine printing your part upon your request.
 It is all part of the excellent customer support that comes with every machine we make.